Quick Answer

 Unexpected Uses: The power station became essential for outdoor work - powering lights for evening projects, charging cordless tools, running fans during hot afternoons.
 It’s not just camping gear - it’s a mobile workshop.

-Best Investment: The $400 I spent on 400W of foldable solar panels.
+Best Investment: The 400W of foldable solar panels I invested in.
 This setup provides enough power for indefinite off-grid living with basic electronics, as long as I manage consumption carefully.”

 - Check battery level: Start day knowing available power